Aspect-Oriented Programming

 Execution Order

-When multiple aspects are present, the dispatcher runs four phases in sequence: Request → Before → Around → After.
-All aspects are collected first, sorted by inheritance hierarchy and priority, then each phase filters for its type and runs in that order.
+When multiple aspects are present, the dispatcher executes four lifecycle phases in sequence: Before → Around → After.
+Aspects are collected from the full controller inheritance chain.
+Execution order is determined first by controller inheritance level, then by aspect priority within each level.

 - Grandparent class — aspects sorted by priority